nelsonjchen/gargantuan-takeout-rocket/README.md

 ## Private Instance

-You may be interested in running your own private instance so it does not go through my public proxy.
+You may be interested in running your own private instance so your data does not go through my public proxy.

+Please try a Google Takeout with a small, non-sensitive, or already public data on your Google account to produce a non-sensitive Google Takeout test archive to test the public instance of the proxy to get familiar with the GTR toolkit first before setting up a private instance of this proxy for your actual sensitive and non-public takeout data.

 Use this easy-to-use button: